 The following resources are either countable or exempt, depending on the program.
+Count the equity value of all resources not specifically listed as exempt.

 531 BURIAL PLOT

 Exempt one burial plot for each household member.

 Exempt one burial plot for each non-household member if it is owned by a household member.